 UCF’s Graduate Student Center

-Located on the second floor in suite 213 of the new Trevor Colbourn Hall Building, the Graduate Student Center is just minutes from the Student Union, Bookstore, Library, and Millican Hall services, and down the hall from the University Writing Center.
+Located on the second floor in suite 213 of the new Trevor Colbourn Hall Building, the Graduate Student Center is just minutes from the Student Union, Bookstore, Library, and Millican Hall services.
 The Graduate Student Center contains four main areas: multipurpose study and collaboration area, presentation room, conference room, and study and data analysis rooms.

 |Monday – Thursday||8:00am – 8:00pm|

 |Sunday||1:00pm – 6:00pm|

 |March 10 – 17||CLOSED||UCF Spring Break|

 |May 3 – 12||CLOSED||End of Spring Semester|

 |May 13||OPEN||Center will open for Summer Semester|

 This comfortable, inviting space is a great place to talk with other graduate students, work in small groups, take a break or catch up on some reading.
 The room is furnished with couches, tables, and chairs.
 This space can also be used for open discussions and refreshments following presentations or thesis and dissertation defenses.

 The Presentation Room is available for any graduate student to reserve to practice presentations and thesis and dissertation defenses.
 In addition, it will host professional and academic development workshops and seminars for graduate students.
 With seating for 42 in a standard classroom setting, this room has the audiovisual equipment necessary for presentations.
 Make your reservation request at least one week in advance.
 This room can be reserved for a maximum of 4 hours per person/group.